- Located in Frankton, the airport is 8km (10-minute drive) from Queenstown’s CBD.

 - Queenstown Airport services the region with frequent domestic and trans-Tasman flights.
 It receives direct scheduled services from New Zealand’s main metropolitan ports of Auckland, Wellington and Christchurch which provide strong regional links throughout the country, as well as from the Australian cities of Brisbane, Coolangatta, Sydney and Melbourne.
 Auckland and Sydney airports are the major international hub airports for long-haul visitors to the region.

 - Queenstown Airport is heavily used for tourist 'flightseeing', especially to Milford Sound and Aoraki Mount Cook, and is New Zealand's busiest helicopter port.
 Private jets are also a growing market, both short and long haul, with aircraft now flying direct from north Asia and the west coast of the United States.

-- The airport community has doubled in size in the past 12 months (year ended June 2017), growing from approximately 350 staff to a 700-strong team across 60 tenant businesses (airlines, border agencies, general aviation operators, retailers, transport operators etc.).
+- The airport community doubled in size over a 12 month period (during year ended June 2017), growing from approximately 350 staff to a 700-strong team across 60 tenant businesses (airlines, border agencies, general aviation operators, retailers, transport operators etc.).
 Most of these businesses have moved to double shift operations in order to service after-dark flights.

 - Queenstown Airport Corporation (QAC) was incorporated in 1988 and is responsible for the management of Queenstown Airport on behalf of its shareholders.
 It is governed by an independent Board of Directors.